 Need a little inspo?
 Keep reading for more ways to bring the Scandi look into your personal sanctuary.

 1. Stick with a neutral palette.

-If Scandinavian style is known for one thing, it's minimal design and a neutral color palette.
-Not that a well-placed pop of neon is a Nordic sin — but using unobtrusive shades like Jen from The Effortless Chic did in her guest bathroom will keep your space feeling just as serene as any spa.
+If Scandinavian style is known for one thing, it's minimal design and a neutral color palette — not that a well-placed pop of neon is a Nordic sin, but using unobtrusive shades, like the ones Jen from The Effortless Chic used in her guest bathroom remodel, will keep your space feeling just as serene as any spa.

 2. Flood your space with plants.

-For a region that spends half the year freezing, Scandinavians sure do love their plants.
-So embrace your love of greenery in style like interior designer Katie Day, and hang your leafy friends from a wooden ladder above your freestanding bathtub.
+Living in a region that spends half the year freezing, Scandinavians sure do love their plants.
+So embrace your love of greenery in style like interior designer Katie Day and hang your leafy friends from a wooden ladder above a freestanding bathtub.
 Select plants with interesting leaves for a unique display.

 3. Balance with a hint of glam.

 A space that's too stark doesn't suit anyone — striking a balance is key.
 And interior designer Fiona Lynch did just that in this Australian abode by infusing a little glamour.
 Brass wall sconces and a black floating vanity transform this bathroom into a Scandinavian-chic refuge.